 I am reading Gift from the Sea by Anne Morrow Lindbergh.
 The book is all soul and inspiration.
-Anne wrote it when she went to the beach to reflect on the pattern of her life.
-At the beginning of the book, she writes about her affinity for freshly sharpened pencils.
+Anne wrote it at the beach, where she went alone to reflect on the pattern of her life.
+She writes about her affinity for freshly sharpened pencils.
 I know exactly how she felt.

 There are so many satisfying things about pencils.
-Sharpening them is an instant reward.
-In seconds you get a fine point for writing crisp notes.
-They are versatile too.
-You can draw lines from dove grey to thunder, depending on the amount of pressure you apply.
-And the erasers – I love those little bubble gum pink bits designed for second chances.
-You can start over and over with a few rubs over words and letters.
-Pencils are excellent chew toys during tests as well.
-The soft wood gives way to your molars.
-It’s sort of like teething for your brain.
-Chewing on your pencil gives you something substantial to do while you wait for an answer to erupt, flow through your pencil, and onto paper.
+Sharpening them is an instant solution.
+In seconds you carve a fine point for writing crisp lines.
+They adapt too.
+You can write in dove grey or thunder, depending on the pressure you apply.
+And the erasers on top – I love those little bubble gum pink bits designed for second chances.
+You can start over and over with a few rubs over a sentence.

-Shopping for school supplies, I loved discovering those school bus yellow pencils hanging in packs.
-I carefully sharpened each one and put the bundle in a see-through pencil-case at the front of my binder.
+Shopping for school supplies in elementary school, I loved hunting for pencils, scanning the packs hanging on thin metal rods like a detective.
+I gingerly sharpened each one and put the bundle in a see-through pencil-case at the front of my flower power binder.
 Those pencils were the keys to the kingdom, the perfect way to test my knowledge at school because you could erase your answer if you changed your mind.
 Pencils were precious when the stakes were high and you had to fill in and erase the bubbles on standardized tests.
 Even now, the thought of using a pen to take a test is disturbing.

 There were pens in my pencil-case and a weapon called a protractor, but the pencils ruled.
-The protractor drew blood and rarely solved a problem.
-I was always pricking my pointer finger with that nasty instrument.
+The protractor drew blood.
+I was always pricking fingers when I reached for something.
 Pens were unreliable.
 If a pen was on the fritz, ink oozed onto your notebook page and tattooed your fingers.
 The worst was when the ink got inside your pencil-case.
 The mess was permanent.
-Plus, pens died without warning.
+And pens died without warning.

 Pencils were reliable.
 You knew exactly where you stood with your pencil.
 When the lead tip turned round, you got up from your desk, walked to the back of the classroom, and fixed the problem with your hands.
 There were no sudden deaths.
 You saw the progression of your pencil’s life as it slowly got shorter.
 I kept my pencils alive until the bitter end, when you could barely hold them and write.